 Overview of Pachyonychia Congenita

-Pachyonychia congenita (PC) is a very rare genetic disorder that affects the skin and nails.
+Pachyonychia congenita (PC) is a rare genetic disorder that primarily affects the skin and nails.
 The symptoms usually begin at birth or early in life, and the condition affects people of both sexes and all racial and ethnic groups.

 Who Gets Pachyonychia Congenita?